A man stands on a small boat steering a seated couple through calm waters, as birds fly overhead in soft early morning light

 The variety of birds in the delta is especially impressive; more than 400 different species have been spotted here.
 Some of the most impressive are the colourful lilac-breasted roller and the elegant slaty egret, as well as the enormous Pel’s fishing owl.
 If birdwatching is your priority, the best time to visit Botswana and the Okavango Delta is the wet season from November to April.

-Lesser Stripped Swallow Okavango Delta
+Lesser Stripped Swallow, Okavango Delta, Botswana

 Things to Do in the Okavango Delta